isomerpages/nlb-biblioasia/_apr-to-jun-2013/Icons of Learning: The Redesign of the Modern Library.md

 #### **NOTES**

 [^1]: Nan Dahlkild.
 (2011, Summer).
-The Emergence and Challenge of the Modern Library Building: Ideal Types, Model Libraries, and Guidelines, from the Enlightenment to the Experience Economy. _Library Trends: Library Design From Past to Present_, *60* (1),11—42.
+The emergence and challenge of the modern library building: Ideal types, model libraries, and guidelines, from the Enlightenment to the experience economy. _Library Trends: Library Design From Past to Present_, *60* (1),11—42.

 [^2]: Hellen Niegaard.
 (2011, Summer).
-Library Space and Digital Challenges. *Library Trends: Library Design From Past to Present, 60* (1), 174—189.
+Library space and digital challenges. *Library Trends: Library Design From Past to Present, 60* (1), 174—189.

 [^3]: Daniel J. Caron.
 (31 May 2012).
 Finding Our Place on the Digital Shelf.
 Speech delivered at the Canadian Library Association National Conference, Ottawa, Ontario.

 [^4]: Kathryn Zickuhr, Lee Rainie and Kristen Purcell.
-(Jan 2013). *Library services in the digital age*.
+(2013, Jan). *Library services in the digital age*.
 Washington, DC: Pew Research Center’s Internet &amp; American Life Project.
 Retrieved from Pew Research Center website.

 [^5]: The types of redesigned library spaces mentioned here focus on those used by members of the public.
 However, some libraries have also included staff spaces in the redesign process.
 See the example of Galter Library at Northwestern University in Martha C. Adamson and Brian P. Bunnett, “Planning library spaces to encourage collaboration”, _J Med Libr Assoc_.
 2002 October, *90* (4): 437—441.